kwame-mintah/gcp-cloud-run-function-model-inference/README.md

 other options approaches that could be considered and related to this project is the following:

 1. Include the model artifact in the docker image, instead of downloading from Google Cloud Platform (GCP) bucket,
-2. Utilizing GCP cloud run volumes and storing the model artifact within a volume and can load the model in memory.
+2. Utilizing GCP [cloud run volumes](https://cloud.google.com/sdk/gcloud/reference/run/deploy#--add-volume) and storing the model artifact within a volume and can load the model in memory.
+3. Instead of having to upload the model artifact each time, the default artifact root to the [GCP bucket](https://mlflow.org/docs/latest/tracking/artifacts-stores.html#google-cloud-storage)[^1]

 # Architecture